javaoffers/briefest/readme.md

 <p>
    When we need to add certain fields in a database table for decryption.
 Mybatis JQL provides a simple configuration can be done;
    We only need to specify a key (length is 32 hexadecimal).
 Then specify tables and the fields in the table.
 Encryption is to frame to do it.
 Let's for example.
-   We specify a private key is' AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAF '.
+   We specify a private key is' FFFFFFFFAAAAAAAAAAAAFFFFFAFAFAFA '.
    And give the encrypt_num encryption.
 In table encrypt_data configuration is as follows:
 </p>
   <p>